firebase/quickstart-nodejs/firestore-emulator/browser-quickstart/README.md

 ## Interacting with the page

-Once you've run `firebase emulators;start`, you can visit `http://localhost:5000` in your browser and you should see a _very_ barebones chat app powered by the local Firestore emulator.
+Once you've run `firebase emulators:start`, you can visit `http://localhost:5000` in your browser and you should see a _very_ barebones chat app powered by the local Firestore emulator.